TylerNakamura/tylernakamura.github.io/_posts/2018-07-17-testing-concurrent-maps-in-go.markdown

 // creates and returns a single warehouse transaction struct with randomized data func createRandomizedWarehouseTransaction(numberOfWarehouses int, r *rand.Rand) warehouseTransaction{
 	temp := warehouseTransaction{}

-	// I want to randomize whether or not this is an increase or a decrease, this is my lazy way of coming up with a boolean, I'm sure there is a better way to do it temp.increase = (r.Intn(2) + 1) % 2 == 0
+	temp.increase = (r.Intn(2) + 1) % 2 == 0

 	// randomly select one of the warehouses to apply this transaction to